bottlerocket-os/bottlerocket-core-kit/sources/api/apiclient/README.md

 ### Ephemeral storage

-This lets you manage ephemeral storage on instances that have local instance storage (like NVMe SSDs).
+This lets you manage ephemeral storage on instances that have local instance storage (like NVMe SSDs) or ephemeral EBS volumes with names in the xvdda-xvddx range.

 #### Initialize ephemeral storage